traefik-workshops/traefik-microsoft-workshop/module-3/readme.md

    traefik/traefik
 ```

-## Manage an API with API Management Services:
+## Manage an API with API Management Services

 To manage an API application using API Management services, we will need to do the following: